CSTR-Edinburgh/snickery/README.md

 ... which can only build a few restricted types of system (selection of epoch-based fragments, greedy search only).
 They can be used to replicate the system proposed in the paper *Exemplar-based speech waveform generation*.

-Output of the systems evaluated in that paper can be heard [here](<http://homepages.inf.ed.ac.uk/owatts/papers/IS2018_snickery/>).
+Output samples of the systems evaluated in that paper can be heard [here](<http://homepages.inf.ed.ac.uk/owatts/papers/IS2018_snickery/>).

 See section *Exemplar based speech waveform generation for text to speech* below for details on using other parts of the code - which is less well tested and documented - to build other types of systems.